 Download & Other Tools

 - Footnote: The county-level data reflect the mother's county of residence, not the county in which the birth occurred.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 cases.
+LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 births in a given racial/ethnic group.
 N/A means that data are not available.
 For example, data for "Multiracial" teens are not available prior to 2000.
 Use caution in comparing racial/ethnic groups before and after 2000, as the racial definitions changed that year.